CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

 This repo shows the process of deploying a token that meets the OpenFinance S3 standard and how each requirement is implemented under the hood.

+The source code and demo token logic are based on OpenFinance S3 v 0.1.1.

+## 0. A little bit on S3 token vs. ERC20

+The demo token that embodies S3 will maintain the basic functionalities (approve, transfer/transferFrom, etc.) of a ERC20 token while incorperating the standard into the token logic.

+There are two parallel regulations implemented by the S3: [Reg D 506 (c)](https://www.sec.gov/fast-answers/answers-rule506htm.html) and [Reg S](https://www.sec.gov/rules/final/33-7505.htm) established by SEC.
+Therefore, the standard separate on the two regs.

+The restricted token logic restricts the standard token to check the users' validity.
+AML-KYC and accrediation status will be confirmed upon transfer.
+Both seller and buyer need to pass AML-KYC.
+The buyer must be an accredited investor.

+Also, transfers are restricted by holding period and share holder number.
+A security can only be transferred after its holding period.
+The share holder upper bound is limited depending on whether the security is for a fund or not.

 ## 1. The demo tokens

 Either the RegD 506(c) or the Reg S implemented by S3 will work as the token regulation.